OfficeDev/Project-Accelerator/README.md

 **Once this has been completed you're done deploying the solution!**

 The Project Power App in this environment will look similar to the screenshot below.
-If you want to make a change, you can deploy a managed solution with additional changes, or edit the Project Power App yourself in [PowerApps.com](https://make.powerapps.com).

 ![Project Power App with Accelerator](images/project-with-the-accelerator.png)

+## Customizing the Accelerator

+Like the Project Power App, the Accelerator has been marked as “[managed](https://docs.microsoft.com/en-us/power-platform/alm/solution-concepts-alm)”, which means that changes directly to the Accelerator solution are not allowed.
+The environment needs to be customized directly or a solution is created which contain the customizations and layered on top of the accelerator (preferred).

+The layering approach allows Microsoft to make future improvements and fixes to the Accelerator.
+Customers can deploy these changes as upgrades to their environment.
+Custom solutions can package up and deployed to multiple environments where the accelerator is deployed.
+To learn more about this process, please review [Application lifecycle management (ALM) with Microsoft Power Platform](https://docs.microsoft.com/en-us/power-platform/alm/).
+To get started on creating a custom solution, please review [Create a solution](https://docs.microsoft.com/en-us/powerapps/maker/data-platform/create-solution).

 ## Converting a Project Request into a Project using Power Automate
 The Accelerator helps teams take their ideas and turn them into projects.
 This is possible because a Power Automate flow is included in the solution.